Last Updated on February 25, 2021 by Maggie Sutton

 There are a lot of benefits of owning a townhouse.
 You’ll typically get more space and privacy than you would with a condo, and they often cost less than a single-family home.
 If a townhouse is part of a homeowners association, there is probably less maintenance or landscaping you will need to do.

 But, there are some drawbacks to a townhouse as well.
 You likely won’t get as much space as a single-family home.
-There is a good chance you will need to pay HOA fees, and you typically will not receive the same amenities you might with a condo.
+There is a good chance you will need to pay HOA fees, but you typically will not receive the same types of amenities you might with a condo.
+If your townhome design has units back to back, you can also miss out on having a back yard.
 Townhouses can be a good compromise when looking at the different types of homes, but they’re not right for everyone.

-A major benefit of owning a multi-family home is that you can live in one unit and rent out the others to help pay for your mortgage.
+A major benefit of owning a multi-family home is that you can live in one unit and rent out the others.
+You can then use the tenant’s rent to help pay for your mortgage.
 They’re also ideal for multi-generational households because everyone can live under one roof while maintaining separate living spaces.

 The downside of this type of home is the lack of privacy that comes from sharing a wall with other units.
 A multi-family home is often smaller than a single-family home.
 Although renting your other units can be a good source of income, being a landlord can be a hassle, and you’ll be responsible for maintenance issues in all of the units.